smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 When you edit a file in the GitHub web interface, it does not spell check your text.
 Even the browser's built-in spell checker does not work in that interface.
 To get spell checking, I use VS Code locally with a spell check extension to edit the files.

-## Print to OneNote

-I just print to a PDF and place the PDF in the folder where it belongs.
-To view it in the GitHub web UI, select the file.
-To view it in VS Code, use the vscode-pdf extension from tomoki1207.

-## Annotate a PDF

-To annotate a PDF, I use a native app.
-I like this more than using OneNote tools to draw on top of a PDF printout in a page or inserting various text boxes around the page.
-To highlight text and insert text annotations, I use Okular.
-If you like to annotate with a sytlus, Xournal++ might be a good choice.

-If you need more space on a PDF to take notes, you can increase the size of its margins using [the tool found here](https://www.i2pdf.com/add-margin-to-pdf).
-You can add up to 3 inches per side.
-I wouldn't use this tool for any private files.

 ## Images